alexandre-james/artifo/README.md

 *The parameter [1,10,1] means that the number of colors will vary from 1 to 10 with a step of 1.
 The output file is a gif.*

-*Any numeric parameters can be substitued by a variation range but only one among the arguments*
+*Any numeric parameter can be substitued by a variation range but only one among the arguments*

 Filters
 -------